Why is the Pest Control Industry Selling Pest-Proof Insulation?

 Common Entry Points For Mice

 These are only a few examples of entry points mice use to enter homes.
-Once inside mice are capable of moving around the entire structure.
-The most common areas to find mice are inside any unfinished rooms or attics.
+Once inside, mice are capable of moving around the entire structure.
+The most common areas to find mice are inside unfinished rooms or attics.
 Unfinished rooms have exposed foundation walls, pipes, and electrical wires that mice use to navigate around the inside.
-These plumping lines also lead to kitchens which is another common place to find mice.
+These plumping lines also lead to kitchens, which are another common place to find mice.
 Sometimes the pipes are used as entry points because they are not properly sealed on the exterior of the home.

 Sealing the Entry Points